Jon Kent (DC Comics): Adventures of Superman: Jon Kent

+DC All In

+Jon Kent stars in the 2024 miniseries Secret Six, part of the DC All In relaunch, where he joins the eponymous team.
+At the end of the series, Jon breaks up with Jay Nakamura due to Jay's trauma and desire to avenge his devastated home country of Gamorra, which Jon refuses to assist him in.

 Powers and abilities

 The first superpower Jon developed was super hearing.
 Other powers, invulnerability and superhuman strength began to manifest when Jon and his mother were in mortal danger.
 Due to Jon's young age, his powers and control often fluctuate with his emotions.
-It is revealed in Superman vol. 4 #3, because of Jon's unique human and Kryptonian genomes, his powers are still developing and adapting, resulting in a lack of consistency in his invulnerability.
-And sometimes, he is vulnerable to injury and can still get hurt even if all of his other powers are active.
+It is revealed in Superman vol. 4 #3, because of Jon's unique human and Kryptonian genomes, his powers are still developing and adapting, resulting in a lack of consistency.
+He can be vulnerable to injury even if all of his other powers are active.
 Jon's power instability is later revealed to be the manipulation of Manchester Black.
 Jon's powers are restored to normal after Black is defeated.
 According to Batman, Jon's mixed biology could have the potential of him becoming more powerful than his father, Superman.

 He is shown to have developed: heat vision in Superman vol. 4 #1, X-ray vision in Trinity vol. 2 #1, freezing breath in Superman vol. 4 #10, super speed and enhanced vision in Action Comics #966, super breath in Super Sons #4, flight in Superman vol. 4 #25 and super flare in Super Sons #11.
 Other powers include superhuman stamina, telescopic vision, microscopic vision, electro-magnetic spectrum vision and accelerated healing.
 Like his father, Jon is vulnerable to magic and kryptonite.